Clivern/Anubis/docs/_posts/2025-08-17-understanding-elixir-genserver.md

 end
 ```

-This service is added to the supervision tree in the `Application` module.
-The supervision tree ensures that if the service crashes, it will be automatically restarted.
-The initial state is set with some application metadata:
+This service gets added to the supervision tree in the `Application` module.
+The supervision tree makes sure that if your service ever crashes, it'll automatically restart itself.
+We're setting the initial state with some basic app metadata:

 ```elixir
 defmodule Scuti.Application do